 The Group Residential Housing (GRH) program pays for room and board for seniors and adults with disabilities who have low incomes.
 The program aims to reduce and prevent people from living in institutions or becoming homeless.

-• GRH pays for room and board in more than 6,111 licensed or registered settings that qualify as group residential housing.
+There are more than 5,765 licensed or registered settings that qualify as group residential housing.
 About 4,260 of those are adult foster care homes.
-Other settings include boarding and lodging establishments, supervised living facilities, noncertified boarding care homes, housing with services establishments and other assisted living settings.
+Others include board and lodging facilities, supervised living facilities, noncertified boarding care homes, housing with additional services establishments and other assisted living settings.

-• GRH recipients must meet a combination of eligibility requirements set by the Supplemental Security Income program or General Assistance program to qualify for assistance.
+You must meet a combination of eligibility requirements set by the Supplemental Security Income program or General Assistance program to qualify for assistance.
 There are also income and asset limits.

 Report/Rate this page

 |© 2015 Minnesota Department of Human Services Online||Updated: 11/3/14 8:43 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||